In this article:

 The same applies if you are struggling to make payments on catalogue debt, buy-now-pay later loans, rent-to-own and pawnbroking.

-You can apply for a three-month payment holiday on your car repayments up until 31 October, irrespective of whether you have already taken a payment break.
-Vehicle repossessions are also held off until at least this date.
+You can apply for a payment holiday on your car repayments which can last up to six months.
+Those who have already benefitted from a payment break can also apply again for a further deferral.
+Vehicle repossessions are also held off.

 If your driving licence runs out between 1 February and 31 December 2020, you will automatically be granted a 11-month extension, starting from the date of expiry.